ZTzTopia/GTPrivateServer-docs/README.md

   - `1` - Port of the enet server.
   - `2` - Token.
 Random number and max by userid?
   - `3` - User.
 Userid increment from 0.
   - `4` - `IP|doorID|UUIDToken`, the first is the ip of the enet server and the second is the doorID and the third is the UUIDToken.
-Maybe uuid with base16 encode uppercase?
+The UUIDToken random algorithm same as RID.
   - `5` - lmode/Login mode.